Resurrection Men: Plot summary

 Meanwhile, the Scottish Crime and Drug Enforcement Agency asks Rebus to act as a go-between with the Weasel, Big Ger's right-hand man.
 Rebus does not try too hard to persuade the Weasel to turn Cafferty over.
-However, he gets an idea about planning a heist of a secret trove of SDEA drugs; by involving the suspected police officers, he hopes to provoke them to reveal their earlier exploit.
+However, he gets an idea about planning a heist of a secret trove of SDEA drugs; by involving the suspected police officers, he hopes to provoke them to reveal their earlier activities.

 While Clarke turns out to be on the wrong track, and Rebus makes a mess of his undercover mission, they work as partners to discover Marber's murderer and his connection with the 1994 theft by the police officers.

 The title, besides the explanation in the book itself, is a reference to the body-snatchers of the 19th century, who were known as 'resurrectionists' or 'resurrection men'.
-Rebus himself, in the preceding novel, The Falls, was preoccupied with Burke and Hare who posed as grave-robbers and are often carelessly identified as 'resurrection men.'
+Rebus himself, in the preceding novel, The Falls, was preoccupied with Burke and Hare, who posed as grave-robbers and are often identified as 'resurrection men.'

+Reception

+The novel was a bestseller and won the Edgar Award for Best Novel in 2004.
+It received positive reviews, though The Guardian compared it somewhat unfavourably with earlier novels, saying: "the rapid movement of the plot leaves little time for development of character," and implying that the franchise was getting tired.
+Publishers Weekly considered it too lengthy, but said: "This isn't one of Rankin's top efforts, but even coasting, he leaves most police procedurals at the gate."

-TV Adaptation
+TV adaptation

 Resurrection Men was the first episode in the fourth Rebus television series, starring Ken Stott, airing in 2007.